aery32/aery32-refguide/source/build_system.rst

 The build System
 ================

 Aery32 Framework comes with a powerful Makefile that provides a convenient way to compile the project.
 It also has targets for chip programming.
-At this point the Makefile attempts to use batchisp in Windows and dfu-programmer on Linux, so make sure you have those installed.
+At this point the Makefile attempts to use batchisp in Windows and dfu-programmer in Linux, so make sure you have those installed.

 To compile the project just command::